 Children who have had only a few episodes of vomiting (with or without diarrhea), who are drinking at least some fluids, and who otherwise do not appear very ill rarely require a doctor’s visit.

 Doctors first ask questions about the child's symptoms and medical history.
 Doctors then do a physical examination.
-A description of the child's symptoms and a thorough examination usually enable doctors to identify the cause of vomiting (see Some Causes and Features of Vomiting in Infants, Children, and Adolescents).
+A description of the child's symptoms and a thorough examination usually enable doctors to identify the cause of vomiting (see table ).

 Determining whether there is a pattern—occurring at certain times of the day or after eating certain foods—can help doctors identify possible causes.
 Information about other symptoms (such as fever and abdominal pain), bowel movements (frequency and consistency), and urination can also help doctors identify a cause.

-Doctors also ask about recent travel, injuries, and, for sexually active adolescents, use of birth control.
+Doctors also ask about recent travel, injuries, and, for sexually active adolescent girls, use of birth control.

 A physical examination is done to check for clues to possible causes.
 Doctors note whether children are growing and developing as expected.